Jackalope523/had-it-website/README.md

-# HAD IT / RAS-LE-BOL — Bilingual Psychosocial Support Website
+# Had It / Ras-Le-Bol — Bilingual Psychosocial Support Website

 A production website for a Quebec-based support service offering free, confidential, non-judgmental listening by chat, text, email, or phone.
 The same codebase powers two